This post may contain affiliate links. Please see my full disclosure policy for details.

 Happy home meaning less fights with my husband about where the heck I put the pile of papers that was sitting on our island for months, no more attitude from my stepson about where his phone charger, jacket, and headphones are, and less care about the myriad items that create little valleys and hills on what seems like every open space of the house.

-Believe me, I’d much rather have that simple minimalistic home that you see in lifestyle magazines with oversized blank rooms with clean-lined furniture and random pieces of arts and woven mats strategically placed to please the eye.
-I’m assuming those homes have no children running amok, have a basement or huge garage to store their crap in, or a minimalistic husband who supports the notion of “less is more.”
+Believe me, I’d much rather have that simple minimalistic home that you see in lifestyle magazines.
+The home with oversized blank rooms donning clean-lined furniture and random pieces of arts and woven mats strategically placed to please the eye.
+I’m assuming those homes have no children running amok and must have a basement or huge garage to store their crap in.
+Let’s not forget the most important, a minimalist partner who supports the idea of “less is more.”

 I lived a Marie Kondo approved life pre-marriage and pre-children, but now it’s not worth fighting the battle.
 I’ll continue to sort and donate Violet and I’s clothes and books, maybe toss an old memento or two.
 But, attempt to tidy up my husband and stepson’s